Nervosys/Botnix/docs/languages-frameworks/gnome.section.md

   '';
 ```

 To avoid costly file system access when locating icons, GTK, [as well as Qt](https://woboq.com/blog/qicon-reads-gtk-icon-cache-in-qt57.html), can rely on `icon-theme.cache` files from the themes' top-level directories.
 These files are generated using `gtk-update-icon-cache`, which is expected to be run whenever an icon is added or removed to an icon theme (typically an application icon into `hicolor` theme) and some programs do indeed run this after icon installation.
 However, since packages are installed into their own prefix by Nix, this would lead to conflicts.
 For that reason, `gtk3` provides a [setup hook](#ssec-gnome-hooks-gtk-drop-icon-theme-cache) that will clean the file from installation.
 Since most applications only ship their own icon that will be loaded on start-up, it should not affect them too much.
 On the other hand, icon themes are much larger and more widely used so we need to cache them.
-Because we recommend installing icon themes globally, we will generate the cache files from all packages in a profile using a NixOS module.
+Because we recommend installing icon themes globally, we will generate the cache files from all packages in a profile using a Botnix module.
 You can enable the cache generation using `gtk.iconCache.enable` option if your desktop environment does not already do that.

 ### Packaging icon themes {#ssec-icon-theme-packaging}